What are supplier codes of conduct?

 How did supplier codes of conduct become standard business practice?

 With globalization, expectations grew for such values-based decisions and actions to apply across global supply chains and business relationships.
-As multinational corporations sourced from manufacturing facilities around the world, concerns arose about worker well-being and child labor in countries with low labor costs.
-By the 1990s, “multinational corporations started to acknowledge responsibility for working conditions at their suppliers’ factories in developing countries, and codes of conduct emerged as the dominant way to operationalise this extended sense of responsibility.”2
+As multinational corporations sourced from manufacturing facilities around the world, concerns arose about worker well-being.
+Further worries focused on child labor in countries with low labor costs.

-The UN has been a major influence on companies’ supplier codes of conduct: in creating their codes, various multinational corporations have cited UN agreements and declarations such as the United Nations Global Compact, the Universal Declaration of Human Rights and the United Nations Convention Against Corruption.
+The UN has been a major influence on companies’ supplier codes of conduct.
+In creating their codes, various multinational corporations have cited UN agreements and declarations.
+These agreements include the United Nations Global Compact, the Universal Declaration of Human Rights and the United Nations Convention Against Corruption.
 In addition to UN agreements, supplier codes of conduct often incorporate standards from the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work.

 AI Academy